 - made fun of

-For it to count as harassment, both of the following must be true:
+For it to count as harassment, the unwanted behaviour must have either:

 For example, a group of men at work keep making offensive comments about a team member's age.
 This is making them feel humiliated and anxious about coming to work.
 This is likely to be harassment because of the team member's age.